WalletScrutiny/WalletScrutinyCom/_android/world.bitkey.app.md

 ## Version 2024.74.1 (1)

-For this review, we encountered several difficulties with the build process.

-First, we tried applying the modifications suggested in [this](https://github.com/proto-at-block/bitkey/pull/4) PR and the build process did not complete.
-Thus, we could no longer test the app independent of a phone connected via USB to the build computer.

-Secondly, for the process to succeed, the build computer must have a stable internet connection with enough RAM.
-Otherwise, the build process would crash and reboot the computer.

-Third, we used **Bitkey's own [verification script](https://github.com/proto-at-block/bitkey/blob/main/app/verifiable-build/android/verification/verify-android-apk)** to verify the build.
+We used **Bitkey's own [verification script](https://github.com/proto-at-block/bitkey/blob/main/app/verifiable-build/android/verification/verify-android-apk)** to verify the build.
 This process requires a phone connected via USB to the build computer.

-Fourth, we see in the sub-script [**normalize-apk-content**](https://github.com/proto-at-block/bitkey/blob/2c0dd04b9b434ae1d36747128471b26622f182c6/app/verifiable-build/android/verification/steps/normalize-apk-content#L26) that Bitkey excludes these signing-related files from comparison:
+We see in the sub-script [**normalize-apk-content**](https://github.com/proto-at-block/bitkey/blob/2c0dd04b9b434ae1d36747128471b26622f182c6/app/verifiable-build/android/verification/steps/normalize-apk-content#L26) that Bitkey excludes these signing-related files from comparison:

 ```
 incomparable_files=(